Optimal Allocation of Limited Funds in Quadratic Funding

 \begin{itemize} \tightlist \item Projects do not receive the funds committed directly by contributors.
 They do receive a percentage of the total funds a project should receive according to the QF rule.
 In other words, only the funds in the pool of matching funds are distributed. \item Individual contributions are kept by the mechanism, and could be summed to the matching pool of funds in subsequent financing rounds. \end{itemize}

-We show that, under perfect information, this mechanism tends to a social optimal allocation of \emph{limited funds}, namely it tends to equalize marginal social benefits across projects.
+We show that, under perfect information, this mechanism tends to a social optimal allocation of \emph{limited funds}, namely it equalizes marginal social benefits across projects.
 Individual contributors have incentives to contribute (and change the allocation of funds), if the marginal social benefit from a project of interest is greater than the (public goods) weighted marginal social benefit they would receive from all (other) projects.
 This incentive tends to disappear as marginal social benefits tend to equalize across projects.

-Notice that because of quadratic funding, individual contributors fully internalize their expectations on the contributions of the rest of the contributors (i.e., the community).
+Notice that because of quadratic funding, individual contributors fully internalize the decisions on the contributions from the rest of the contributors (i.e., the community).
 This is the main innovation from QF.
 In this particular case, differently from the BHW's CQF, by removing the effect of private commitments to projects, marginal social benefits tend to equalize without biases.

-With limited funds, we can think of contributors as paying for the right to distribute matching pool of funds in favor of their project of interest, but without the security of fully delivering their committed funds to their project of interest.
+With limited funds, we can think of contributors as paying for the right to distribute the matching pool of funds in favor of their project of interest, but without the security of fully delivering their committed funds to their project of interest.
 With enough matching funds, the QF rule determines an amount to a project that is always greater than individual commitments, but with limited funds, in this design, the mechanism could deliver a share of those.

 We will also note that the price contributors need to pay for distributing matching funds towards their projects of interest increases as the financing round progresses.
 This is because this cost is higher the higher are QF-rule fund requirements relative to actual funds in the matching pool.
 So any contribution to the mechanism increases this price.
 As a result, contributors eventually cease to invest in reallocating funds.